hdksrma/OpenAI-Quiz-Generator/README.md

 To use the Quiz/Test Generator and Grader, follow these steps:

-    1. Start by providing a topic, number of questions, and number of options per question in the provided cells.
+    1. Start by providing a topic, number of questions, and number of options per question in the provided cell.

     2. Run the cell to generate a quiz or exam based on your inputs.